Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

-At 07:11 on this date the Moon completes the old and enters a new synodic month with lunation 124 of Meeus index or 1077 from Brown series.
+At 07:11 on this date the Moon completes the old and enters a new synodic month with lunation 124 of Meeus index or lunation 1077 from Brown series.

 The length of the lunation is 29 days, 19 hours and 40 minutes.
 This is the year's longest synodic month of 2010.
 It is 1 hour and 30 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 6 hours and 56 minutes longer than the mean synodic month length.
 It is 7 minutes shorter compared to 21st century's longest synodic month length.